Pay Attention to the Keys: Visual Piano Transcription Using Transformers: Conclusions

 \section{Conclusions}

-We identify various directions that could be worth investigating from the results presented here.
-Training on a higher frame rate or with a smaller window size could help improve the low temporal accuracy of the model.
-Our method is also highly influenced by the model settings used during pre-training.
-One solution to this could be to do pre-training specifically for the task of VPT.
-Alternatively, one could modify the resolution of the model by scaling the positional embeddings as is done in\cite{dosovitskiy2020image}.
-A Transformer Encoder + Decoder could also be used to predict MIDI-like tokens directly from the provided video clip.
-In this case, one could use an even larger temporal size such as 32 frames and process approximately a second of video at a time.
-This could function similarly to \cite{DBLP:journals/corr/abs-2107-09142} and would remove the need for a hand made post-processing pipeline.
-Finally, some improvements can likely be had by simply training the model we present here for longer or with more data.
+This paper introduces a transformer architecture for visual piano transcription.
+Our experimental results show that the proposed architecture can compete with and even outperform previous CNN-based models.
+To further aid model training, we introduce a new dataset, R3, containing synchronized video, audio and MIDI data.
+Additionally, we investigate the effect of positive class weights on model performance, highlighting their importance and impact on the final model.
+We also compare two approaches for note onset and offset prediction and discover that the frames-only approach could provide better results than the joint onsets-and-frames one for VPT in contrast to audio-based AMT, highlighting the differences between the two tasks.

-We have shown that a Transformer based VPT system can compete with and even outperform CNN based ones.
-In order to achieve this, we have utilized pre-trained model weights along with image pre-processing methods to minimize the domain shift between the pre-training and fine-tuning model training stages.
-As a part of our system we have also presented a piano bounding box model, which allows us to automatically create crops on which to perform model inference and training.
-The effect of positive class weights on model performance has also been investigated, highlighting the importance and impact class weights have on the final model.
-Although our implementation follows a similar architecture to past CNN based ones, it showcases the potential that Transformer based models have and illustrates an exciting future for Transformer based multi-modal MIR architectures.
+Future research could focus on improving temporal accuracy by training on a higher frame rate or by making sub-frame predictions.
+Another possible direction is addressing the strong influence of the model's pre-trained weights on our method, potentially by conducting pre-training specifically for the VPT task.
+We would also like to investigate explicitly learning offsets, similarly to the approach used for onsets, to obtain better performance in notewise and framewise metrics.
+Furthermore, a full transformer Encoder--Decoder could be used to predict MIDI-like tokens directly from the video clip, using a larger temporal size, such as 32 frames, to process approximately one second of video at a time.
+This approach would function similarly to \cite{DBLP:conf/ismir/HawthorneSSME21} and eliminate the need for a hand-crafted post-processing pipeline.
+Finally, more work in the direction of utilizing both audio and video for AMT could lead to overcoming the limitations of each of the modalities and achieving even better results.